Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: WGMRs Model Supporting Multiple Modal Families

 \subsection{Quantum Fluctuation Equations}

-To explore the quantum properties of the signal and idler, we need the quantum fluctuation equations derived from Eq.
-(15).
-Given that we have the steady-state equations, we modify Eq. (\ref{Heisenberg-Langevin equation}) by setting $\hat{a}_{j} = \delta \hat{a}_{j}$.
+To explore the quantum properties of the signal and idler, we need the quantum fluctuation equations derived from Equation~(\ref{Heisenberg-Langevin equation}).
+Given that we have the steady-state equations, we modify Equation~(\ref{Heisenberg-Langevin equation}) by setting $\hat{a}_{j} = \alpha_j + \delta \hat{a}_{j}$.
 We treat the pump field as a classical field, thus $\delta\hat{a}_{p} = 0$.
 Higher-order fluctuations are also neglected.

 Define a vector containing the fluctuations of the signal and idler as:

 where $\theta_{j}$ is the phase of the mean value $\alpha_{j} = A_{j} \mathrm{e}^{\mathrm{i} \theta_{j}}$.
 The time evolution of these fluctuations is given by: